How to Join

 Each meeting consists of a program, a short business

-meeting, and refreshment time.
+meeting, and lunch.
 Activities are usually Colorado State Federation of

 Garden Clubs events or special volunteer activities.